The Reverend Dr. Alison Falby – Priest-Director / Incumbent

 Laurie Gill has been around music from a very young age.
 She was raised listening to her parents’ extensive music collection ranging from classical to gospel to the blues.

 While she graduated from McGill University with a degree in Commerce, working as a musician has always been a passion of hers.
 Laurie has served as a music director in Montreal and Toronto and participated in some of the following festivals: Ottawa Blues Festival, Saskatoon Jazz Festival, Saint John Festival by the Sea, Quebec City Festival of Sacred Music, Drummondville World, and Folklore Festival.
-She is incredibly excited to start working with the All Saints family.
+Laurie is incredibly excited about working with the All Saints family.